knowsshit/ISCP.ahk/README.md

 AutoHotKey function for controlling Onkyo AVR over network using the ISCP protocol

 Requires Socket.ahk: https://github.com/G33kDude/Socket.ahk
+Put both files in Documents\AutoHotKey\Lib and use ```#Include <ISCP>``` in your AHK file for easy access.

 Special thanks to:
 * G33kDude for his work on Socket.ahk
 * /u/anonymous1184 on Reddit for helping me get started.
-I never touched AHK before this weekend!
+I have never touched AHK before this weekend! :)

+Remember to change the IP address in the beginning of the script to get started!

 Example key bindings: